Helioviewer-Project/api/docs/src/source/appendix/events_state.rst

 ============

-This document describes the structure of the events state JSON string, which is used for filtering included event markers into the screenshots and movies , also for controlling the visibility of their labels.
+This document describes the structure of the events state JSON string, which is used for filtering included event markers into the screenshots and movies, also for controlling the visibility of their labels.

 Structure
 ---------